 In Kissimmee, a new dog park has been opened by the city of Kissimmee (in

 Peace River Campground is VERY dog friendly.
 We spent Thanksgiving there and I think our four legged child had more fun than the rest of the family.
 (Thank you L. Esteban)

-Local volunteers have succeeded in converting an existing
+have succeeded in converting an existing park into a

 This park is now open.
 It is a 2-acre park, completely fenced, well-shaded

 by a beautiful canopy of majestic Oaks.
 There is a separate area for small

 dogs and a "time-out" area for dogs who need a breather.
 Water bowls and

 dog showers provided.
 Poop bags provided (please use them!)

 The website is http://www.pawparksanford.org/